[Editor’s Note: Part Two of Hairbrushes, Rakes, and the Value of a Dollar.]

 Soon after Beryl Carnelia’s funeral, the Carnelia family decided to dine out together.
 Beryl Carnelia’s daughter backed out at the last second.
 Knowing that the family would all be out of the house at the time of the dinner, the daughter used her key to enter the home and stole all of Beryl Carnelia’s most valuable belongings.
 The question those who know the Carnelia family well would ask is would Beryl Carnelia be ashamed of her daughter?
 I don’t think she would’ve been proud of her daughter, but I think she would’ve expected as much from the woman who happened to be her daughter and some visage of her legacy.

 By every standard we have to gauge the character, Beryl Carnelia was an awful person.
 She was mean, condescending, narcissistic, misguided, and immoral, but she did have some hand in creating a charity to “keep families together and to reunify broken families”.
 Did one broken family see a dime of that money?
-I have to imagine that their accountant, a family friend, informed that that their charity had to have a certain percentage to maintain the non-profit status, and if they gave that percentage, it was far less than the income taxes they paid prior to becoming a non-profit.
+I have to imagine that their accountant, a family friend, informed that that their charity had to have a certain percentage to maintain a non-profit status, and if they gave that percentage, it was far less than the income taxes they paid prior to becoming a non-profit.
 An outsider might say that Beryl Carnelia sold her soul for a few bucks, but she lived by the credo “Everybody does it, and you need to get yours before you go.”
 She never paid for what she did while alive, but those of us who try to live an honorable lifestyle hope that there’s an afterlife just to have people like her pay for what she did.
 If there is a St. Paul, standing before the pearly gates, we hope he has a better accounting department than the IRS did, so she can’t use her fictitious foray into charity as a way to finagle her way past him.